top of page

 Is Placenta Encapsulation safe?

-When prepared by a professional, placenta capsules are completely safe for consumption.
-Capsules are for the biological owner of the placenta only and are not designed to replace medical attention.
+When prepared by a professional, placenta capsules and tinctures are completely safe for consumption.
+Capsules and tinctures are for the biological owner of the placenta only and are not designed to replace medical attention.
 Some of the ascribed benefits of placenta consumption are supported by ongoing research and millions of first-hand testaments, however these benefits have not been evaluated or approved by the United States government or the Food and Drug Administration.
 It is your responsibility to determine whether using placenta capsules can be beneficial to your well-being.

 a person wearing gloves holding placenta above a blank white canvas